facelessuser/coloraide/docs/src/markdown/compositing.md

 </span>

 When composing, the blend mode can be controlled separately in ColorAide.
 Here, we again use the `multiply` example and replicate it in ColorAide.
+To apply blending in ColorAide, simply call `compose` with a backdrop color, and the calling color will be used as the source.

 === "Display P3"
     ```playground